liferay/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/01-creating-form-field-types.markdown

 ## Adding Behavior to the Field [](id=adding-behavior-to-the-field)

-If you want to do more than simply provide a text input field, define the behavior in the `time_field.js` file.
+To do more than simply provide a text input field, define additional behavior in the `time_field.js` file.

 To add an AlloyUI timepicker, first specify that your component requires the `aui-timepicker` in the `requires...` block of the `time_field.js` and `config.js`:

     {
         requires: ['aui-timepicker','liferay-ddm-form-renderer-field']
     }

-Since you're now changing the default rendering of the field, overwrite the base `render` logic, instantiate the time picker and add the chosen time to the field.
+Change the default rendering of the field by overwriting the base `render` logic, instantiating the time picker, and adding the chosen time to the field.
 This occurs in the `prototype` block:

     prototype: {
         render: function() {